What is better than a functional and organized closet? Nothing! Come see how to build a custom DIY closet organizer all from scratch!

 Using 1/2” finished plywood for this project (I find it much easier to handle than MDF), we began with the back wall as our starting point.
 This section is designed for long garments and seasonal jackets.
 It’s also the only place that has a 20” depth.
 Hangers need to be able to sit completely inside the modular unit as the right corner will be a covered section.
 The rest of the built-ins have a 15” depth, which is the max we can go in the space (because of our oversized window).

-To create the built-ins, we basically created “boxes”, we used two panels on either side which were secured to the horizontal cleats running across the back wall.
-Please note, the cleats need to be screwed into the wall joist to hold the weight.
+To create the DIY closet organizer, we basically created “boxes.”
+We used two panels on either side which were secured to the horizontal cleats running across the back wall.
+Please note, the cleats need to be screwed into the wall joist (stud) to hold the weight.

-The above photo shows the built-in’s made for our double rods.
-We secure the two new vertical panel against the existing panel and base (marked as #1 in the above image).
+The above photo shows the DIY closet organizer section made for our double hanging rods.
+We secured the two new vertical panels against the existing panel and base (marked as #1 in the above image).
 Then we put the horizontal cleats running across the back wall, one at the base (we removed the baseboards) and one just below the ceiling (see #2).
 Again, make sure the cleats are secured into the joist.
 The middle cleat is added to create a shelf, we use it as support since it’s there but not needed otherwise.

 To create the box shape, you’ll want to grab your other vertical panel (#3) and place it against the cleats on the opposite side where you will fasten them together.
 To finish off the box, grab another two horizontal cleats and attach it to the front side of the top and bottom (mimicking the back wall).

-While you’re doing this the structure will feel kind of flimsy at first.
+At this point in building your custom DIY closet organizer, the structure will feel kind of flimsy.
 However, as you move along and continue connecting each “box” you will see how sturdy everything becomes.

 Since we had a few challenges in our space like the window and vent.
 I had to adjust the design to compensate for it.
 Since we had no choice but to build in front of the window, we left a 4” gap from the window to the start of the vertical panel.
 This allows us to put in drapes right behind the structure camouflaging where the window begins and ends.